UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Object columns in `pandas` data frames are columns of strings or columns with mixed types.
 In the previous example in {numref}`pivot-wider`, the `most_at_home` and `most_at_work` variables were `int64` (integer), which is a type of numeric data.
-This change is due to the delimiter (`/`) when we read in this messy data set.
+This change is due to the separator (`/`) when we read in this messy data set.
 Python read these columns in as string types, and by default, `str.split` will return columns with the `object` data type.